 Shops and businesses are an essential element of any community.
 They provide a meeting place, a place to shop and many of the important services that a community relies upon.
-These facilities come in various shapes and sizes, from stand alone corner shops and strip shopping centres to large scale multi storey shopping centres.
-Each has a part to play in providing the City of Botany Bay with a vibrant and active community life.
+These facilities come in various shapes and sizes, from standalone corner shops and strip shopping centres to large scale multi storey shopping centres.
+Each has a part to play in providing Bayside with a vibrant and active community life.

-Botany Bay City Council has developed a strategy to support and enhance its various business centres.
+Bayside Council has developed a strategy to support and enhance its various business centres.
 This Part sets out clear objectives and controls on urban design, parking, solar access, and sustainability to achieve a better environment and to ensure the continuation of vibrant and sustainable business centres.
 It applies to all development within the Business Centres and includes requirements for works in the public domain, including street tree planting, footpath paving, street furniture and the like.

-This Part aims to facilitate the revitalisation of the City's Business Centres and preserve and enhance their existing qualities in order to achieve the objectives for the business centres as identified in the BBLEP 2013.
+This Part aims to facilitate the revitalisation of the City's Business Centres and preserve and enhance their existing qualities in order to achieve the objectives for the business centres as identified in the Bayside Local Environmental Plan 2021.